-If a dissertation is published in whole or in part, whether by the University or the student, it must be stated that the publication resulted from the dissertation submitted for the Master's degree at the University of Venda.
+Students and supervisors are encouraged to publish their dissertations.
+Where a dissertation is published in whole or in part, whether by the University or the student, it must be stated that the publication resulted from the dissertation submitted for the Master's degree at the University of Venda.
 Recognition must be given to both supervisor/s and student.

-4.3 MASTERS DEGREE BY COURSE WORK
+4.3 MASTERS DEGREE BY COURSE WORK (NOT TO BE OFFERRED IN 2023)